I get asked all manner of questions via email, comments and social media, so hopefully you’ll find lots of answers below:

 If you would like to get in touch, the email is contact [at] libertylondongirl.com and I absolutely welcome messages & feedback, (especially from readers who love dachshunds too.)
 Being part of a community is what blogging is all about, & receiving emails from you all makes my day.
 Really.

-NOTHING makes me angrier than unethical, mendacious, unprofessional & spectacularly stupid bloggers who egregiously mislead their readership as to the commercial origin or provider of the clothes, products, hotel stays etc that they trill about on their sites, thereby letting down the entire blogging community (you know exactly who you are).
-For the full LLG ethical disclosure section please head here.
+Very little makes me as cross as unethical, mendacious, unprofessional & spectacularly stupid bloggers who both break the law, and egregiously mislead their readership as to the commercial origin or provider of the clothes, products, hotel stays etc that they trill about on their sites, thereby letting down the entire blogging community.
+So you can take it from me that I practice full disclosure.
+For the entire LLG ethical disclosure section please head here.

 At the moment we do not run display advertising on LLG.

-Please email me at advertising [at] libertylondongirl.com to discuss any future placements.
+Please email us at advertising [at] libertylondongirl.com to discuss any future placements.

 HOW LONG HAVE YOU BEEN BLOGGING?